-Colorado's diverse economic base is comprised of 14 key industries.
+Colorado's diverse economic base is comprised of these key industries.
 This diversified economy ensures our state can withstand regular economic cycles.

 A vital component to advanced manufacturing is a highly skilled workforce, where skills required of workers are often more advanced and broad than those in other industries.
 Examples of advanced manufacturing tools and techniques include computer-aided design (CAD), simulations, robotics, laser and enhanced prototyping.
 Companies in the advanced manufacturing industry often share common characteristics including:

 Advanced manufacturing encompasses a variety of industries and products and is based on a company’s high-tech manufacturing processes, machinery, and materials rather than their final products.
 All NAICS manufacturing codes are included in the advanced manufacturing key industry definition.

 Colorado’s aerospace ecosystem includes cutting-edge space exploration, four military commands and some of the nation’s most renowned research laboratories and universities such as School of Mines and the University of Colorado, and National Center for Atmospheric Research.